Fast LLM Post-training via Decoupled and Fastest-of-N Speculation: Introduction

+\stitle{Effective draft adaptation via Fastest-of-N speculation (\textsection{\ref{sec:design-bon}}). \,} Second, speculative decoding has multiple candidate draft methods, and it is a common practice to select a single drafting method for all requests based on profiling or experience~\cite{spd,specinfer}.
+However, we found in rollout that different requests suit different draft methods, so using one fixed method might lead to inefficient speculation for stragglers.
+However, it is challenging to select the optimal one for all requests because for each request, the optimal method not only depends on how fast the drafter is, but also on the acceptance rate of verification.
+The latter is unknown in advance as it depends on the model output.
+Meanwhile, it is impractical to run multiple draft methods for each request as it requires proportional extra verifiers and thus extra GPUs.

-Our Best-of-N speculation efficiently approximates the ``best'' drafting method for each request using the following three techniques.
-First, we propose a new abstraction called \emph{draft ladder} that establishes a mapping from various acceptance rates to speedup given a pool of available drafting methods, which can be constructed offline.
-Given the ladder, at the beginning of rollout, we select one estimated best drafting method using the average acceptance rate profiled so far.
-The rationale is that even though each prompt's acceptance rate varies significantly, the average acceptance rate over a (large) batch of requests is statistically stable~\cite{hoeffding1963probability}.
-Thus, the selected drafting method is likely to be close to the optimal for the batch.
-Finally, when the batch size decreases during rollout and the initial selection becomes suboptimal, we utilize the freed GPU resources to launch more drafting methods in parallel for long-tailed requests, and the request is considered finished when the first drafting method succeeds.
-This increases the likelihood of obtaining the best drafting method with unknown acceptance rates, while not using additional GPU resources.
+We propose Fastest-of-N speculation that approximates the best draft methods for all requests with the following three techniques.
+First, we propose a new abstraction called \emph{draft ladder} that establishes a mapping from various acceptance rates to speedup given a pool of draft methods, which can be constructed offline.
+Given the ladder, at the beginning of rollout, we select one estimated fastest {draft method} using the average acceptance rate of all requests profiled so far.
+The rationale is that even though each requests' acceptance rate varies significantly, the average acceptance rate over a (large) batch of requests is statistically stable~\cite{hoeffding1963probability}.
+Thus, the selected draft method is likely to be close to the optimal for the batch.
+Finally, when the batch size decreases during rollout and the initial selection becomes suboptimal, we utilize the freed GPUs from finished workers to launch more draft methods in parallel for long-tailed requests, and the request finishes when the fastest draft method generates the end token (EOS) that is accepted by the verifier.
+Running multiple draft methods in parallel increases the likelihood of selecting the fastest method with unknown acceptance rates, while utilizing the idle GPUs avoids extra GPU usage.